AI Integration for E-commerce & High-Ticket Online Stores

 What You Get With an Ecorfy AI Integration Engagement

-• Working production integration: Deployed, monitored, and integrated into your stack — not a Jupyter notebook demo.
+- Working production integration: Deployed, monitored, and integrated into your store stack — not a Jupyter notebook demo.

-• RAG pipeline (when in scope): Embedding strategy, vector store, retrieval, re-ranking, and update workflow.
+- RAG pipeline (when in scope): Embedding strategy, vector store, retrieval, re-ranking over your catalog and policies, and a re-index workflow for SKU changes.

-• We treat integrations as production systems.
+- We treat store integrations as production systems.
 Observability, guardrails, evaluation harnesses, and runbooks are non-negotiable, not optional.

-• End-to-end capability.
-Strategy through production through ongoing operations — same team that delivers our AI chatbots, AI marketing, and AI consulting engagements.
+- End-to-end capability.
+Strategy through production through ongoing operations — same team that delivers our AI chatbots, AI marketing automation, and AI commerce engagements.

 AI Integration FAQs

-AI integration is the practice of connecting AI capabilities — large language models, AI agents, retrieval-augmented generation — to the systems your business already uses.
-The goal is to make AI useful in your actual workflows rather than as a separate chat window.
+AI integration for e-commerce is the practice of connecting AI capabilities — large language models, AI agents, retrieval-augmented generation — to the store systems your brand already uses, such as Shopify, BigCommerce or WooCommerce, your PIM, ERP, helpdesk, CRM, and OMS.
+The goal is to make AI useful in your actual store workflows rather than as a separate chat window.

 How is AI integration different from custom AI development?

 Custom AI development typically builds new AI capabilities from scratch (training models, building agents).
-AI integration focuses on connecting existing best-in-class AI services (OpenAI, Anthropic, Google) to your existing software stack.
-For most small and mid-sized businesses, integration is the right starting point.
+AI integration focuses on connecting existing best-in-class AI services (OpenAI, Anthropic, Google) to your existing store stack.
+For most e-commerce brands and high-ticket online stores, integration is the right starting point.

 How much does AI integration cost?